Notes on Improving

 Training

 In this phase the student expands the new feeling into skill using drills and repetitions.
 Since I am moving you toward what your body wants you to do naturally, this phase moves faster than if you are moving away from your most suitable grip and body action for example.
-Taking it to the golf course can also begin in this phase (preferably during non-competitive rounds!).
+Taking it to the golf course can also begin in this phase, starting with non-competitive rounds.

 Transfer